EUROYoung/euroyoung.github.io/_pages/napoli.md

 Each attendee is allowed to present one abstract at the conference.

-Please submit your abstract no later than February 19, 2025.
+Please submit your abstract __no later than April 15, 2025__.
 All submissions will be reviewed by members of the scientific committee.
-Notification of the decision of the referees will be sent to the corresponding author by March 10, 2025.
+Notification of the decision of the referees will be sent to the corresponding author by April 25, 2025.

 ## Template
 You can download the template HERE.

+## Submission Process
+All the abstracts must be send in PDF format to euroyoung@euro-online.org.
+The name of the file must be your own name (e.g., alanosoriomora.pdf).
+The subject of the email must be “Submission Workshop Napoli _your name_ ” (e.g., Submission Workshop Napoli Alan Osorio-Mora).

-Please notice that these submissions that not meet the instructions provided will be discarded.
+__Please notice that these submissions that not meet the instructions provided might be discarded.__

+## After acceptance
+The EuroYoung workshop is focussed on early career researchers, consequently we try our best in order to keep the fee as low as possible.
+In return we ask to the participants to avoid bad practices such as submiting abstracts if not completly about attending.
+Given that, in order to ensure your spot at the workshop __the selected participant must pay the fee within 10 days after the acceptance notification__.
+If not, the selection will be inmediatly cancelled, and the spot will be re-assigned to other candidate.